How the Illinois State Toll Highway Authority Endeavored to Screw Me

 But, just for the sake of argument, let’s say the Illinois Tollway went to the Secretary of State, with my License plate number, and asked for my address; in this scenario, we’ll assume the Secretary of State gave the tollway the wrong address.
 Not an OLD address, a completely WRONG address.
 How is that MY fault?
 IF the Secretary of State would admit to this mistake, will they send a letter of apology to the Tollway asking that my fines be waived?
 Would the Tollway even listen?
 WHO can I take this issue up with?
 Nobody, I though.
 This would be an endless quagmire of dogged bullshit that would result in my STILL being told to pay these fines.

-The Illinois Tollway vs. Michael A. Hempen: Round 2
+The Illinois Tollway vs. Terry A. Cummings: Round 2

 After calming down a bit, I wrote down some questions I wanted to know from the Illinois Tollway System.
 I would relay to them the proof I had regarding the Secretary of State having my correct address since 2007 and the information I had obtained regarding the incorrect address, at which they sent the notifications.